CARL: Criticality-Aware Agentic Reinforcement Learning: Criticality-Aware RL

 This entropy-based criticality measure aligns with intuition: we typically feel uncertain when facing decisions that significantly affect outcomes, hesitating among multiple plausible options rather than acting reflexively.
-Our empirical results confirm this: as shown in Fig.~\ref{fig:importance_analysis}(b), states preceding high-criticality actions exhibit clearly higher action entropy than states preceding low-criticality actions.
+Our empirical results confirm this: as shown in Fig.~\ref{fig:importance_analysis}(b), high-criticality states exhibit clearly higher action entropy than low-criticality states.
+This difference is statistically significant (Brunner--Munzel test, $p=0.002$) with a medium-to-large effect size (Cliff's $\delta=0.42$).
 This finding validates action entropy as an effective proxy for criticality, eliminating the need for costly outcome-based sampling.

-\paragraph{Action-Level Advantage Formulation.} To provide precise update signals for the identified high-criticality actions, CARL assigns rewards to them with an action-level advantage formulation.
+\paragraph{Action-Level Advantage Formulation.} To provide precise update signals for the actions taken at the identified high-criticality states, CARL assigns rewards to them with an action-level advantage formulation.
 We move beyond the group-based RL paradigm of GRPO and reformulate the credit assignment question from ``How good is this trajectory compared to group average?'' to ``How much reward improvement does this action provide?''.

 Specifically, we organize sampled trajectories into a tree structure, where nodes represent states and directed edges represent actions, as shown in Fig.~\ref{fig:main-method}.
 We first compute the expected reward of each state via a recursive Bellman-style estimator over this tree and then calculate the advantage of each action through tree differencing, which measures the expected reward gain contributed by taking that action.
 Formally, the expected reward $\mathbb{E}[R(u)]$ of a state $u$ is defined as the expected outcome reward obtained by following the policy $\pi_\theta$ starting from the state $u$: